Marina Piccola: Why Your Feet Need Water Shoes & Boat Tours

 Discover and book the best Tours, Activities, Events, and more in Marina Piccola.
 Plan your holiday, find top-rated attractions, and enjoy unforgettable travel experiences with Holidays.City.

-How do you get down to Marina Piccola from Capri town without waiting for a bus?
+How do you reach Marina Piccola from the central Capri town square without using an expensive private taxi?

-When is the best time to visit the beach to avoid the biggest crowds?
+When is the best time of day to visit the beach to avoid the most intense crowds?